 - How to manually remove extensions installed by enterprise policy

-- Run free tools to completely remove Chrome extensions installed by enterprise policy
+- How to automatically remove Chrome extensions installed by enterprise policy

 How to manually remove extensions installed by enterprise policy

-You will see a list of software installed on your machine.
-We recommend to sort the list by date of installation to quickly find the programs that were installed last.
+We recommend to sort the list of installed apps by date of installation to quickly find the programs that were installed last.
 Most likely they responsibility for the appearance of unwanted Chrome extensions labeled with “Installed by enterprise policy”.
 If you are in doubt, you can always check the program by doing a search for her name in Google, Yahoo or Bing.
-After the application which you need to remove is found, simply click on its name, and then click ‘Uninstall’ as shown below.

 Method 2: Remove Chrome extensions installed by enterprise policy